dainst/idai-field/server/deployment_example/README.md

 docker-compose up -d
 ```

 If you want to see which containers are now running there are several commands.
-Please refer to the Docker documentation.

 To view resource usage:
 ```